What is the Infrastructure-as-a-Service (IaaS) Model?

 Resource pooling: IaaS providers have a large pool of computing resources that are shared among multiple customers.
 This pooling allows for greater resource efficiency and economies of scale.

-Pay-per-use billing: Infrastructure as a Service (IaaS) is frequently billed utilising a pay-per-use framework.
+Pay-per-use billing: Infrastructure as a Service (IaaS) is frequently billed using a pay-per-use framework.
 Customers are invoiced just for the resources they actively employ, hence facilitating cost reductions by eliminating upfront capital expenses and minimising superfluous resource wastage.

 Security: Major Infrastructure-as-a-Service (IaaS) vendors implement comprehensive security protocols to ensure the protection of customers’ infrastructure and data.
 The security measures encompassed in this framework consist of encryption protocols during data transmission and storage, robust access controls to ensure authorised user access, systems designed to detect and prevent unauthorised intrusions, periodic evaluations of security measures through comprehensive audits, and adherence to industry-specific regulations such as ISO 27001.